filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus chain invoke-evm-actor [command options] address contract-entry-point [input-data]

 OPTIONS:
-   --from value  optionally specify the account to use for sending the exec message
+   --from value   optionally specify the account to use for sending the exec message --value value  optionally specify the value to be sent with the invokation message (default: 0)

 ```